tomRN/cake-app/README.md

 # cake-app

+## Deployed version

+The URL of the dev version is https://d1es4pfegyj6kc.cloudfront.net
+## Running locally

+`npm i`

+`npm run start`

+to run the app locally.

+by default the app talks to the dev urls, to talk to a locally running api instance, instead run

+`npm run start-with-local-api`

+## Testing

+`npm run test`

+Will start the jest test console to run unit tests

+`npm run cypress`

+Will start cypress which is configured to run a basic smoke test.

+Once opened click the *basic.spec.ts* to run the basic smoke tests on your machine.
+This could easily be automated as a headless test to run as part of CI/CD

+## Testing philosophy
++ Basic unit tests are included on the react components
++ The 'main' app component has not been unit tested due to time constraints, the e2e tests cover most of the functionality
++ Some simple files like the api are not tested

 ## Blog as I'm writing this
 + Set up a gitignore, run create-react-app set up with typescript
 + Sort the deployment via serverless deploying to S3 with cloudfront